FluentValidation/FluentValidation/CONTRIBUTING.md

 If you wish to submit a new feature, please open an issue to discuss it with the project maintainers - don't open a pull request without first discussing whether the feature fits with the project roadmap.

 Tests must be provided for all pull requests that add or change functionality.

+## Building the Docs

+The docs are built separately from the source code.
+They require Python 3 and Sphinx.

+Once you have Python installed, you can install Sphinx by opening a command prompt and running `pip install -U sphinx`.

+Once Sphinx is installed, you can build the docs by heading into the `docs` folder and running `make.bat`.